 Josie is responsible for attracting new members to the group and communicating with existing members through a variety of mediums.
 The marketing secretary works with others on the committee to produce regular email newsletters for members, keep the website and Facebook pages up to date and looking good, and takes on ad hoc activities to raise the profile of the group.
 When not trying to coax people outdoors, Josie likes to fill her time with bad dancing, good books and mediocre gardening.
 You can easily identify her on walks – just look for the binoculars and the neon-striped hat.

-Pam looks after our membership address list and acts as the interface to the Rambler’s Membership department.
-She will answer membership enquiries via email and welcomes new members to the group.
-As well as walking, Pam also likes baking cakes and running marathons.
+Stephen looks after our membership address list and acts as the interface to the Rambler’s Membership department.
+He will answer membership enquiries via email and welcomes new members to the group.